vemonet/InsertDatasetMetadata/README.md

 # About
-This project executes a series of SPARQL construct statements which result in a RDF XML file containing the results of those statements.
+This project executes a series of SPARQL construct statements which result in a RDF file containing the results of those statements.
 # Docker
 ## Build
 ```